ClaeysKobe/GeospatialAdvertismentBasics/README.md

   - Paste the API Key for the Google ARCore API in both the Android and iOS API Key Field
 2. Google Maps Tiles API
   - This key will need to be placed in every AR Geospatial Creator Origin, located in every scene (only 1 per scene)
+3. Maps API
+  - In the scene view (left side of the Unity window), open the "Managers" component.
+Select the NearbyManager and place the API key in the correct field.

 ## Trying out the sample scene
 > This scene was build at Howest Kortrijk, Belgium.
 If you are not near this location to test, I recommend changing the coordinates (explained later) to test somewhere near you